 After Belize, I was glad to have a little break from the Caribbean Beaches (Rum).
-I finally made it to a more developed Guatemala with actual shops, proper transport (kind of) and Aussie Barista coffee not to mention SPANISH again.
+I finally made it to a more developed Guatemala with actual shops, proper transport (kind of), Barista coffee and not to mention SPANISH again.
 It was finally time for me to settle down a bit, take my time to learn some Spanish, catch up with friends that left me behind and wait for the ones that stayed longer and of course enjoy the culture of the country.
 As travel happens not everything goes according to plan sometimes it is better!

-- Crossing the Belize – Guatemala Border on a collectivo and tuktuk with no Quetzales
+- Crossing the Belize – Guatemala Border on a collectivo and tuktuk with no Quetzales (don’t do it)

 - Roaming the Jungle at 6am to see some central american wildlife and Mayan Temples